Illustrated tutorial of Three Methods to Grind Your Own Beef. If you have never made your own ground beef, you’re in for a surprise.

 I always clean my grinder EXTREMELY thoroughly after every single use.

-Buy yourself a scrub brush or a very nice bottle brush and give everything inside and out a good scrubbing.
 I’ll spray everything down with a bleach solution (this might pit your die some if you leave the bleach on too long) and give it a rinse.
 I then thoroughly dry everything and place it in a bag of rice to absorb any remaining moisture.
-Ok, rant over.

 What to do with Your Ground Beef